 What Is Mental Health?

-Our mental health can vary and be dependent on a number of factors which may include;
+Our mental health can vary and be dependent on a number of factors, which may include;

-What is Mental illness?
+What is a Mental health problem?

 How adult caregivers can support a young person struggling with their mental health: